-This gentle bastille baby soap recipe is great for baby's delicate skin and anyone with sensitive skin.
-It's super charged with skin loving ingredients like chamomile infused olive oil, Shea butter and colloidal oatmeal to gently cleanse the skin without stripping it of it's natural barrier mantel.
+This gentle soap recipe is great for a baby's delicate and sensitive skin.
+Made with soothing ingredients like chamomile-infused olive oil, Shea butter, and colloidal oatmeal to gently cleanse the skin without stripping it of its natural barrier mantel.

-I’ve been making this baby soap since way back when our first child, who's prone to eczema in the winter, was a wee toddler.
-These days we all use it, especially when everyone’s skin is crazy dry and itchy.
-For our littlest however, I like to use my gentle coconut milk bath and only use the soap very sparingly.
+I’ve been making this baby soap since our first child, prone to eczema in the winter, was a wee toddler.
+We all use it these days, especially when everyone’s skin is crazy dry and itchy.
+It does a nice job of cleansing while still being moisturizing.

 I have to let you know that it's not a tear-free soap.
-If you get it into your eyes it will still sting despite being gentle.
+It will still sting despite being gentle if you get it into your eyes.

 What’s Bastille Soap?

-Probably the best known "single oil soap" is Castile soap.
-A soap that is made entirely (100%) from olive oil named after the Castile region in Spain where the soap is said to have first originated .
-While Castile soap is the most gentle soap for your skin it also has it's downsides.
+Probably the best-known "single oil soap" is Castile soap.
+A soap made entirely (100%) from olive oil named after the Castile region in Spain, where the soap is said to have first originated.
+While Castile soap is the most gentle soap for your skin, it can also feel slimy and take a very long time to cure.

-For this gentle baby soap recipe I chose to formulate a Bastille Soap which is mainly (at least 70%) made of olive oil but uses the addition of other oils and butters for lather, hardness and moisturizing properties.
+For this gentle soap, I chose to formulate a Bastille Soap, which is mainly (at least 70%) made of olive oil but uses the addition of shea butter and castor oil for lather, hardness, and moisturizing properties.

 How to Make Oil Infusion